 Training sessions meet weekly on Wednesdays from January to June.
 Each trainee will be introduced to a mentor to help guide them through the training class and to introduce them to the Tulare/Kings Master Gardener organization.
 The UCCE Tulare Office is the main headquarters of the Tulare/Kings MG Program.

 Classes are taught by experts ranging from University of California faculty and staff, landscape and nursery professionals, local horticulture educators and Certified Master Gardeners.
-Topics that will be covered in the Training Program include:
+Topics that may be covered in the Training Program include:

 |Soils, Fertilizers, Compost, Amendments||Drought Tolerant & Native Plants|